iwakurakurea/hunter-pixelmon/README.md

 400mb pixelmon mod

-a message should appear in the console telling you it's installed you can double check by seeing if the "1.16.5" folder is empty if not contact me discord : clairnya
+a message should appear in the console telling you it's installed you can double check by seeing if the "shared" and "client" folders are empty if not contact me discord : clairnya